KiandaBPM/docs/content/quick-start/form-controls-layout/_index.md

 ## 1. Introduction

-Welcome to the Kianda Quick Start Guide for Forms and Controls.
-Kianda is a low-code development platform that enables developers to create and manage web-based business applications efficiently.
 Using Kianda's form builder, you can quickly design dynamic forms and controls to streamline various business processes.

 In this section, we will cover the basics of Kianda forms and controls.
 You will learn how to navigate the platform, access the form builder, and create new process designs.

 We will also discuss the different types of controls available, such as input controls, layout controls, actions, and custom controls, and how they can be used to build interactive and responsive forms.
 By the end of this section, you will be ready to start creating forms that meet your specific business requirements.

 Before we begin, ensure you have the necessary admin rights within your Kianda workspace and a basic understanding of HTML, CSS, and JavaScript, especially for creating custom controls.
 This guide will provide step-by-step instructions and visual aids to help you get started quickly.
 Whether you are building a simple form or a multi-step process application, Kianda's form builder and versatile controls will help you achieve your goals with minimal coding effort.